The \'etale cohomology ring of a punctured arithmetic curve: The cup product

 We have a short exact sequence of abelian étale sheaves

 which we refer to as the \emph{norm sequence}.
-There is an equivalence of abelian categories between the category of locally constant sheaves split by $\pi$ and the category of $C_n$-modules, where $C_n$ is the cyclic group with $n$ elements.
+There is an equivalence of abelian categories between the category of locally constant sheaves split by $\pi$ and the category of $C_n$-modules, where $C_n$ is the cyclic group with $n$ elements and a fixed generator $e$.
 Under this equivalence the norm sequence corresponds to the short exact sequence of $C_n$-modules